PoisotLab/ms_networkary_classifiers/README.md

 dataset on which the predictions will be made), and so the values measured on the testing set (or validation set if the data volume allows one to exists) can be directly compared to the values for the actual prediction.
-A striking result [@fig:optimbias] is that Informedness was almost always maximal at 50/50 balance (regardless of connectance), whereas MCC required *more* positives to be maximized when connectance *increases*, matching the idea that it is a more stringent measure of performance.
+A striking result from @fig:optimbias is that Informedness was almost always maximal at 50/50 balance (regardless of connectance), whereas MCC required *more* positives to be maximized when connectance *increases*, matching the idea that it is a more stringent measure of performance.
 This has an important consequence in ecological networks, for which the pool of positive cases (interactions) to draw